eWaterCycle/jupyterlab-experiment-builder/README.md

 # Deprecated

-The [eWaterCycle python package docmentation](https://ewatercycle.readthedocs.io/en/latest/system_setup.html) replaces the conda environment file.
+The eWaterCycle conda environment replaces the environment file in this repository, see [eWaterCycle system setup page](https://ewatercycle.readthedocs.io/en/latest/system_setup.html) .
 The eWaterCycle python package uses container tech to isolate the models.
 Having a Dockerfile with Docker/Singularity inside of it is too complicated so we have stopped supporting this builder.